Varuzhan-Margaryan/yolo-gui-docs/README.md

 Training goes with batches.

-How big is batch size that accurate the training will be.
+How large is the batch size, how high is the training accuracy.
-But for big batches we need a GPU with big memory.
+But for large batches, we need a GPU with large memory.

 ***7. Epochs***